destiny301/dpr/README.md

 │  │   ├── 000002.png
 │  │   ├── ......
 ```
+For your own datasets, the selection masks (binary mask) can be generated with object detection (OD) labels or instance segmentation labels.
+For OD, you need to stack all the bounding boxes together, and set the object pixels to be 1, background pixels to be 0.
+For segmentation labels, you can simple set all non-zero values to be 1.

+2. Split the input images into patches, and select the object-containing patches with this repo.

+3. Leverage the diffusion models [SR3](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement) to scale selected patches up.

+4. For the downstream tasks (eg. OD), you can directly input the upscaled patches, or simply interpolate non-selected patches with bilinear interpolation and group all patches together as the original images, then input the re-grouped images.

 ## Citation
 If you use DPR in your research or wish to refer to the results published here, please use the following BibTeX entry.
 Sincerely appreciate it!